VedaWebProject/Tekst/docs/content/setup/installation.md

 ## Deploy directly on host system ("bare-metal")

 Please be aware that taking this approach is considerably more difficult and requires much more manual maintenance than deploying via Docker.
 The expertise needed to install and configure all these services will surely also suffice for extrapolating from the Docker-based setup a bit.
 For a big part, the process depends on the environment you want to deploy in.

-!!! note "About secrets/credentials"

-    One thing to note for a bare-metal deployment is that without Docker, the values passed as secrets can also be directly set in the environment file and will be read and used by Tekst.
-That is, you don't *have to* use secret files.
-It may still be a good idea to use them, but you'll have to give the respective processes reading rights for those files while restricting access for anyone else.

 ### Requirements